It’s easy to feel despondent as we see the disappearance of pensions, tumbling 401(k) balances, shrinking dollars, and an unstable housing market.

 From improved physical health to increased emotional well-being, this valuable trait can help us enrich our retirement years.

 Resilience is our ability to bounce back from difficulties and move on.
 You could call it our coping style.
 It’s the way we work through emotional pain and suffering.
 Adapting in a confident way to life’s misfortunes and pressing onward is an example of resilience.

 Here’s the exciting part.
 The older we get, the more resilient we become!
-Consequently, life’s ups and downs have prepared us for old age!
+That’s because life’s ups and downs have prepared us for old age!